Sandipa09/sandipa09.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a PhD Candidate in the [Department of Economics](https://arts-sciences.buffalo.edu/economics.html) at [University at Buffalo, The State University of New York (UB)](http://www.buffalo.edu/).
+I am a PhD Candidate in the [Department of Economics](https://arts-sciences.buffalo.edu/economics.html) at the [University at Buffalo, The State University of New York (UB)](http://www.buffalo.edu/).
 Prior to joining my PhD, I worked as a Business Analyst at [Genpact, India](https://www.genpact.com/).
 I received my Master's and Bachelor's in Economics from [Jadavpur University, India](http://www.jaduniv.edu.in/).

 I am on the job market for AY 2022-2023 and will be available for interviews at the 2023 ASSA/AEA Meeting and other remote meetings.